piis3/sonos-buttons/README.md

 built in and the sparkfun board comes with a LIPO battery charger on it.

 ## 2. Software
-I had initially gone with using the Sonos public control API, which goes through sonos' servers to control your local sonos player.
-After getting this all working I found the latency period involved it to be less than ideal, not to mention that sonos had a multi day service outage while I was wrapping up work on that version.
+I had initially used the Sonos public control API, which goes through Sonos' servers to control your local sonos player.
+After getting this all working I found the latency period to be less than ideal.
+Sonos also had a multi day service outage while I was wrapping up work on that version.
 I settled on using the local network UPnP based API that the official sonos applications use.
 Much of the detail on this came from [SoCo](https://github.com/SoCo/SoCo), so thanks for that!